-(transmissivity, dissolved oxygen, and pH) are then binned by water column stratum: above, within, or below the pycnocline; or top, middle, or bottom third when a pycnocline is absent.
+by water column stratum: above, within, or below the pycnocline; or top, middle, or bottom third when a pycnocline is absent.
 Mean values for each parameter are calculated by stratum and station.
-All binned observations (one-meter intervals) within each stratum are used in the calculations.
+All binned observations (1-meter intervals) within each stratum are used in the calculations.
 The number of observations usually differs from station to station due to different water and pycnocline depths.

-The selections of the appropriate reference stations (i.e., upcoast or downcoast) for each survey day are determined based on current measurements (if available) and/or on the presence or absence of ammonium at a station(s) upcoast or downcoast from the outfall diffuser.
+The selections of the appropriate reference stations (i.e., upcoast or downcoast) for each survey day are determined based on current measurements (if available) and/or on the presence or absence of ammonium at stations upcoast or downcoast from the outfall diffuser.
 Once reference stations are determined, the data are analyzed using computer programs that calculate out-of-range occurrences (OROs) for each sampling date and parameter.
-These OROs are based on comparing the mean data by stratum by test station with the corresponding reference station data to determine whether the following COP criteria were exceeded:
+These OROs are based on comparing the mean data by stratum and test station with the corresponding reference station data to determine whether the following COP criteria were exceeded:

-- Dissolved oxygen: 10% or more below the mean; - pH: greater than +/- 0.2 pH units different than the mean; and - Natural light shall not be significantly reduced, defined as transmissivity: statistically different from the mean at a 95% confidence limit.
+- Dissolved oxygen: cannot be depressed >10% below the mean; - pH: cannot be greater than +/- 0.2 pH units different than the mean; and - Natural light, defined as transmissivity: shall not be significantly reduced, where statistically different from the mean is defined as the 95% confidence limit.

-In accordance with permit specifications, the outfall station (2205) is not included in the comparisons because it is in the zone of initial dilution (ZID).
+In accordance with permit specifications, the outfall station (2205) is not included in the comparisons because it is within the zone of initial dilution (ZID).

-To determine whether an ORO is out-of-compliance (OOC), distributional maps are created that identify the reference stations for each sampling date and location of each ORO, including which stratum (above, within, or below the pycnocline for stratified conditions; surface, middle, and bottom for unstratified conditions) is out of range.
+To determine whether an ORO is out-of-compliance (OOC), distributional maps are created that identify the reference stations for each sampling date and location of each ORO, including which stratum is out of range.
+Stratums are defined as above, within, or below the pycnocline for stratified conditions; and surface, middle, and bottom for unstratified conditions).
 Each ORO is then evaluated to determine if it represents a logical OOC event.
-These evaluations are based on (A) evaluation of the wastewater plume location relative to depth using a combination of temperature, salinity and CDOM, (B) evaluation of features in the water column relative to naturally occurring events (i.e., high chlorophyll-a due to red tide), and (C) unique characteristics of some stations that may not be comparable with permit-specified reference stations (2104/2105 or 2404/2406) during some surveys due to differences in water depth and/or variable oceanographic conditions.
+These evaluations are based on (A) evaluation of the wastewater plume location relative to depth using a combination of temperature, salinity, and CDOM (colored dissolved organic matter); (B) evaluation of features in the water column relative to naturally occurring events (i.e., high chlorophyll-a due to red tide); and (C) unique characteristics of some stations that may not be comparable with permit-specified reference stations (2104/2105 or 2404/2406) during some surveys due to differences in water depth and/or variable oceanographic conditions.
 For example, Zone A stations (2103, 2203, 2303, and 2403) are located at shallower depths than reference station 2104.
 Waves and currents can cause greater mixing and resuspension of bottom sediments at shallower stations than deeper stations under certain conditions (e.g., winter storm surges).
 This can result in naturally decreased water clarity (transmissivity) that is unrelated to the wastewater discharge.
 Additionally, analysis of the water masses at Newport Canyon Station C2 shows that this area is very different from the rest of the survey area.
 Low transmissivity is often seen near the bottom.
-This low transmissivity water originates within the canyon and is advected offshore, often to Station 2103.
+This low transmissivity water originates from within the canyon and is advected offshore, often to Station 2103.
 Hence, OROs at this station are common but usually not linked to the effluent discharge.
 Furthermore, an ORO can be in-compliance if, for example, a downcurrent station is different from the reference, but no intermediate (e.g., nearfield) stations exhibit OROs.